Early voting: United States

 The period since 2000 has seen a significant expansion in the number of U.S. states offering options to vote before Election Day, the percentage of the total population with those options, and the portion choosing to exercise those options.
 In the 2000 general election, 40% of all voting-age citizens lived in states with at least one early-voting option.
-A July 2024 study by the Center for Election Innovation & Research found that nearly 97% of all voting-age citizens lived in states offering at least one option to vote in the 2024 election.
+A June 2026 study by the Center for Election Innovation & Research found that nearly 97% of all voting-age citizens lived in states offering at least one option to vote before Election Day in the 2026 election.

 In the 2000 election, 14% of ballots were cast before Election Day.
 For 16 years the percentage increased steadily—21% in 2004, 31% in 2008, 33% in 2012, and 40% in 2016—before jumping to 69% in 2020 during the COVID-19 pandemic, then returning to the long-term trend with 50% in the 2022 midterm elections.

 As of 2024, 47 states, the District of Columbia, American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands offer in-person voting before Election Day.
 Of the 47 states that allow early in-person voting, eight have all-mail voting.
-In these states, each eligible, registered voter is sent a ballot, which can either be returned by mail, or dropped off at designated site during the early voting period.
+In these states, each eligible, registered voter is sent a ballot, which can either be returned by mail, or dropped off at a designated site during the early voting period.

 The duration, start date, and end date of the early in-person voting period varies from state to state, from a low of five days to a high of 50 days; the average number of days of early in-person voting is 23.
 Some states give discretion to local election officials (sometimes county clerks) to add certain days of early voting.

 Of states that permit early in-person voting (excluding the eight states that have "all-mail" elections), 23 states and D.C. allow some weekend early voting (on Saturdays, Sundays, or both).

 The National Conference of State Legislatures provides up-to-date information on each state's laws with links to relevant election statutes.

 As of 2024, only three states do not currently offer in-person early voting: Alabama, Mississippi, and New Hampshire.

 In addition to (or in lieu of) in-person early voting, all states offer absentee ballots (also called mail-in ballots) to some or all voters, with significant differences among states.
 As of 2024, 36 states and D.C. offer either "no-excuse absentee voting" (in which any qualified voter may cast an absentee ballot without an excuse) or conduct all elections by mail; in the remaining states, an absentee ballot will only be provided to a voter with a valid excuse.
 Absentee ballots are often returned to election offices by mail (see postal voting in the United States) but some states offer "in-person absentee voting" (in which the voter requests, completes, signs, and submits the absentee ballot at a polling place).
 The voting experience for in-person absentee balloting is similar to the early-voting experience.